-The aim of the Rare Isotope Beam (RIB) studies is to provide full knowledge of the nuclear chart from nuclear-stable isotopes to the limits of nuclear structure existence.
-The information obtained from Rare Isotope studies is indispensable to resolve fundamental problems of nuclear physics (structure, reactions, origins of the nuclear forces) and nuclear astrophysics (nucleo-synthesis, properties of the neutron matter).
-Encouraged by leading international scientists of the NUSTAR community, JINR has proposed to develop and to build a powerful RIB facility DERICA (Dubna Electron - Rare Isotope Collider fAcility) covering broad range of modern nuclear physics aspects (new isotope synthesis and production, its masses, lifetimes and decay modes, nuclear reactions and spectroscopy).
+Fig. Layout of the fragment-separators ACCULINNA and ACCULINNA-2 at the U400M cyclotron.

+Encouraged by leading international scientists of the NUSTAR community, JINR has proposed to develop and to build a powerful RIB facility DERICA (Dubna Electron - Rare Isotope Collider fAcility) covering broad range of modern nuclear physics with intense secondary RIB (new isotope synthesis and production, its masses, lifetimes and decay modes, nuclear reactions and spectroscopy).